 Herbaria were created and “horti sanitates” where herbs were grown for medical purposes to be sold to the spezieri.
-It wasn’t just herbs, Venetians cultivated exotic spices from the New Worlds in their private gardens in Venice.
+It wasn’t just herbs, Venetians cultivated exotic spices from the New World in their private gardens in Venice.

 Marco Polo was first in listing exotic edible plants, herbs and spices.

-Marco Polo introduced the notion of Curcuma (turmeric) and rhubarb, sandalwood and aloe, cinnamon bark and indigo and wrote of trees from which incense and camphor were extracted.
+Marco Polo introduced the notion of curcuma (turmeric) and rhubarb, sandalwood and aloe, cinnamon bark and indigo and wrote of trees from which incense and camphor were extracted.
 Venetian nobleman Alvise da Mosto brought back to Venice the baobab tree of the Cap Verde islands and “American peas”.
 Paolo Trevisan collected the names of plants and animals from Africa, Greece and the Indies.

 Sorting through these vast amounts of information was now possible due to the collections of Venetian herbarium books illustrated in vivid colors.